OxHobbs/Adam/README.md

 for a detailed view of what changes have happened within the module, refer to the source code repository in the VCS.

+### v0.2.0

+* Added the ability to specify which subscription the VMs and LA workspace exists.

 ### v0.1.0

 * Initial implementation